DECODEproject/decode-app/docs/credentials.md

   - DDDC: "I have right to participate in petition `$petition_id`".
   - IoT: "I belong to community `$community_id`.
   > Note that the mapping `$community_id-$petition_id-$authorizable_attribute_id`is ONE TO ONE.
 In those notes, we will use `$authorizable_attribute_id` for generality.
-  > Note also that those sentences need be added by **string replacement** hardcoded on the zenroom codes by the app at the start of the coconut flow.
 - The `CREDENTIAL` will be used for login into the `BCNNOW DASHBOARD` as well as to decide eligibility to participate in pilot:
   - DDDC: Right to sign petition in ledger for petition `$petition_id`
   - IoT: Right to submit data to the encrypted data store for community `$community_id` and the right to access a dashboard to read all data collected for the community `$community_id`